badlydrawnrob/anki/source/themes/cards/syntax/README.md

-# Anki Simple Theme: How to add content to cards
+# Anki Syntax Theme: How to add content to cards

 - [Home](../../README.md)
   - **THEME**